Essenceia/BFloat16/README.md

 ## License

- Copyright (c) 2026, Julia Desmazes.
-All rights reserved.

-This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+This code is licensed under  Creative Commons Attribution-NonCommercial 4.0 International License, all rights belong to Julia Desmazes.

-This code is provided "as is" without any express or implied warranties.